 For many, the draw of extended travel is to discover new cultures that are completely different to our own.
 Take advantage of a sabbatical to rekindle a childhood passion for ancient empires and colourful kings on their home ground, introduce your own family to breathtaking Old Masters and vibrant street art, and graze your way together through an alluring variety of local dishes from haute-cuisine masterpieces to spectacular street food.
-Whatever your cultural curiosity, spending longer inevitably allows you to gain a much deeper immersion into distant lands and make more meaningful connections along the way.
+Whatever your cultural curiosity, spending longer inevitably allows you to gain a much deeper understanding of what makes the land tick.

 LIVING HISTORY

 Follow in the footsteps of the great empire builders, step into the past among the ruins of ancient civilisations and discover the palaces of long-vanished rulers.
-There are countless places which bring history to life in the most unforgettable way – here are just some of some of our favourites.
+There are countless places which bring history to life in the most unforgettable way – here are just some of some of the most inspiring.

 Ancient Egypt